BasalGang/cogsci.dk/README.md

 ### Critical: Technical issues
 - [ ] Fix the link to the blog
-- [ ] Update the logo link to the actual front page
 - [ ] Change "MIT" to "MIT Courseware" in Online Learning Platforms
 - [ ] Formal Stuff: Academic Regulations link, make it link to the search page
-- [ ] Move Zotero from "Tools" to "Academic stuff -> Writing tools"
 - [ ] Find a way to use Shiny in Blogdown
 - [ ] Set up the upload/download structure for the Exam Database Shiny script